sudheerj/datastructures-algorithms/src/javascript/algorithms/hashtable/twoSum/twoSum.md

 4. Iterate over the input array using index pointer until the end of the array.

-5. Find the complement by substracting the target and current number.
+5. Find the complement by subtracting the target and current number.
 If the complement already exists in the object, return the indices of complement and current number as output.

 6. If the complement doesn't exist in our indexObj, just add the current number as value and its index as property name to the object.